ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**How a $550 million arms contract signed during Thailand's constitutional crisis enabled an ICJ violation under EU export criteria designed to prevent precisely that outcome**
+**How a $550 million arms contract signed during Thailand's constitutional crisis enabled an ICJ violation under EU export criteria designed to prevent precisely that outcome — and how the praetorian framework documented by Paul Chambers explains why no accountability layer intervened**
-0062 – Three-Layer Impunity: The August 2025 Gripen Deal as Architecture of Multi-Jurisdictional Norm Evasion
+0062 – Three-Layer Impunity: The August 2025 Gripen Deal as Praetorian Procurement